 Books and journals may be checked out for three weeks.
 Items may be renewed once unless needed by another person.
-Reference resources, new journal issues and bound journals do not circulate and are to be used in the library or Student Success Center.
-Interlibrary loan services are also available.
+Course textbooks, reference resources, new journal issues and bound journals do not circulate and are to be used in the library or Student Success Center.
+Interlibrary loan services are also available for books and journals not held by the library.
+Required and recommended textbooks may not be requested through interlibrary loan.